macroquest/macroquest/src/plugins/lua/contrib/imgui/README.md

 # Original Source
-I took this from https://github.com/MSeys/sol2_ImGui_Bindings and modified it for MQ2
+I took this from https://github.com/MSeys/sol2_ImGui_Bindings and modified it for MacroQuest.

 # sol2_ImGui_Bindings